ad4rshv/ACM_S2_Cyber_Recruit_Adarsh_V/Challenge_6/writeup.md

-Interactive Cyber Incident Response Simulation

-ACM Recruitment Task Write-Up

-📌 Introduction

-This task was given as part of the ACM recruitment process.
-The objective was not only to run the given application, but to understand how it works, analyze its design, and reason about cybersecurity concepts used inside it.

-The application is a Flask-based interactive simulation that walks a user through different stages of a cyber security incident, from detecting something suspicious to preventing it from happening again.

-The task helped me understand how theory concepts can be converted into a simple and interactive system.

-🎯 Purpose of the Application

-The main goal of this application is to teach non-technical users how a cyber incident usually unfolds.

-Instead of directly explaining concepts, the app:

-Shows alerts

-Asks questions

-Lets users make decisions

-Scores them based on instincts and reasoning

-This makes learning more engaging and realistic.

-🧩 How the Application Works

-The application is built using Flask and uses multiple routes to control the flow.

-🔹 Starting Point (/)

-When the user opens the application, the index page is loaded.
-At this point:

-A session is started

-The timer begins

-Scores are initialized

-The user is redirected to the first stage

-🔹 Stage System (/stage/<id>)

-Each stage represents a phase of a cyber incident, such as:

-Suspicious login

-Data access

-Damage control

-Cleanup

-Prevention

-Each stage contains:

-An alert message

-One or more questions (MCQ or text)

-Expected answers for scoring

-The user must complete one stage before moving to the next, so skipping stages is not possible.

-🔹 Scoring Mechanism

-The scoring is divided into three parts:

-Correct instincts (40 points)

-Right decisions (40 points)

-Explanation (20 points)

-MCQ answers are easier to score accurately, while text answers are evaluated using simple keyword matching.

-Because of this, sometimes even correct explanations may not receive full points, which is a limitation of the current logic.

-📊 Result Analysis

-After completing all stages, the results page shows:

-Time taken

-Individual score breakdown

-Total score out of 100

-The final section maps the actions to Incident Response Lifecycle phases, such as:

-Detection

-Containment

-Eradication

-Recovery

-Lessons Learned

-This helped connect practical actions to real cybersecurity frameworks.

-⚠️ Observed Limitations

-While analyzing the application, I noticed some limitations:

-The Flask secret key is hardcoded

-Global statistics are stored in memory and reset on restart

-Text-based scoring is very basic

-Debug mode should not be enabled in production

-No input sanitization for text responses

-These are acceptable for a learning simulation but would need improvement in a real-world system.

-🔧 Possible Improvements

-If I were to extend this task further, I would:

-Improve explanation scoring using keyword lists

-Store statistics in a database instead of memory

-Use environment variables for secrets

-Add feedback after each stage to help learning

-What I Learned From This Task

-Through this task, I learned:
-How Flask handles routing and sessions
-Why HTTP being stateless makes sessions necessary
-How cyber incidents follow a step-by-step response flow How system limitations can affect automated evaluation How to analyze code instead of just running it
-This task helped me think more like an engineer rather than only focusing on output.

-Conclusion

-Overall, this task was a good mix of technical understanding and logical reasoning.
-It was less about writing large amounts of code and more about understanding why things work the way they do.

-This experience also showed how cybersecurity concepts can be simplified without losing their core meaning.
+Problem Description:

+-The main objective of this task was not just to run the given application, but to understand how it works and how cybersecurity concepts are applied in a practical way.
+The task encouraged me to think about the   flow of a cyber incident and the reasoning behind each action, rather than only focusing on the final result.
+-The application simulates a cyber security incident and guides the user through different stages, helping convert theory into a simple interactive experience.

+Purpose of the Application

+-The purpose of this application is to help non-technical users understand how a cyber incident usually happens and how it should be handled.
+Instead of directly explaining concepts, the application:
+*Shows alerts
+*Asks quiz questions
+*Lets users take decisions
+*Scores answers based on response
+*This makes learning more engaging and realistic compared to traditional learning methods.

+How the Application Works

+The application moves through different stages of a cyber incident, such as detecting suspicious activity, controlling damage, cleanup, and prevention.
+Each stage must be completed before moving to the next, which shows that incident response follows a proper order.

+The quiz format forces the persion to think logically and act like they are handling a real situation.

+My Quiz Performance:

+-I completed the quiz in 12.93 minutes, which shows active involvement without rushing.
+ My final score was 70 out of 100, with the following breakdown:
+*Correct instincts: 30 points
+*Right decisions: 30 points
+*Explanation: 10 points

+The MCQ questions was easy to understand.
+The explanation questions made me think more deeply, but due to basic keyword-based evaluation, some answers did not get full marks even though the logic was correct.
+This helped me understand the limitation of automated scoring systems.

+Overall, the quiz felt more like a real decision-making exercise than a normal test.

+Observed Limitations:

+-While analyzing the application, I noticed a few limitations:
+*Some sensitive values are hardcoded
+*Data resets on restart
+*Explanation scoring is basic
+*Debug mode is enabled
+*These are acceptable for a learning simulation but not ideal for real-world use.

+I Learned:

+From this task, I learned:
+*How cyber incidents follow a step-by-step response flow *Why sessions are needed due to HTTP being stateless *How automated systems evaluate user responses
+*The importance of understanding how a system works, not just using it *This task helped me think more like an engineer instead of only focusing on getting correct answers.

+Conclusion:
+-Overall, this task was a good learning experience that combined logical thinking with basic technical understanding.
+The quiz-based approach made cybersecurity concepts easier to understand and more engaging.
+It  showed how complex ideas can be simplified without losing their core meaning.